Atari Lynx: Decline

-In 1993, Atari started shifting its focus away from the Lynx in order to prepare for the launch of the Jaguar; a few games were released during that time, including Battlezone 2000.
+In 1993, Atari started shifting its focus away from the Lynx in order to prepare for the launch of the Jaguar.
+A few games were released during that time, including Battlezone 2000.
 Support for the Lynx was formally discontinued in 1995.

-After the respective launches of the Sega Saturn and Sony PlayStation caused the commercial failure of the Jaguar, Atari ceased all game development and hardware manufacturing by early 1996 and would later merge with JTS, Inc. on July 30 of that year.
+After the commercial failure of the Jaguar, Atari ceased all game development and hardware manufacturing by early 1996 and merged with JTS, Inc. on July 30 of that year.

 Features

-The Atari Lynx has a backlit color LCD display, switchable right- and left-handed (upside down) configuration, and the ability to network with other units via Comlynx cable.
+The Atari Lynx has a backlit color LCD, switchable right- and left-handed (upside down) configuration, and the ability to network with other units via Comlynx cable.
 The maximum stable connection allowed is eight players.
 Each Lynx needs a copy of the game, and one cable can connect two machines.
 The cables can be connected into a chain.

 The leading-edge display was the most expensive component, so the color choice was one of economy.
 If the low-cost glass and drivers would have supported a million colors, I would have done it.